InsightRX/luna/README.md

 ## Goals and rationale

-The goal of Luna is to implement a structured model development:

-- if model development and results are structured, it’s easier for anyone to interpret. (human and AI)
+The goal of Luna is to implement a structured model development: if model development and results are structured, it’s easier for anyone to interpret (human and AI agents).
-- future: AI agent could use (or write) specs like this, but it’s not an immediate goal.

 ## Justification